 To ensure your Ad Rank remains unaffected by ongoing changes to your website, put checks in place to monitor and redirect landing pages that have been moved or changed.
 Google will notify you and disable any ads associated with landing page its not able to crawl.
 This will also severely affect your Ad Rank and might take days to weeks to return to normal after applying the fix.

-Google Ads recently added the functionality to view Mobile Speed Score and Mobile-Friendly Click rate for landing pages.
-Newly created landing pages can be checked at Test My Site to determine if it needs to be optimized before launching a campaign.
+Two new metrics were added to Google Ads recently - Mobile Speed Score and Mobile Frriendly Click Rate.
+Earlier these were built into the algorithm but now Google is making it available so advertisers can improve landing page experience.
+Newly created landing pages can be tested at Test My Site to determine if it needs to be optimized before launching a campaign.

 What Is Ad Rank Threshold?